 Located at the southeastern tip of China, Hong Kong has a sub-tropical climate where it is excellent to visit all year round.
-And with over 7 million people living in a small area of 2,754 km², this fast pace city will you buzzing day and night.
-This vibrant city does not sleep, and there is always something going on.
-I can totally see why the little city attracts millions of tourists each year.
+And with over 7 million people living in a small area of 2,754 km², this fast pace city will keep you buzzing day and night.
+This vibrant city does not sleep, and something is always going on.
+I can see why the little city attracts millions of tourists each year.

 Hong Kong is a big international hub in Asia.
 People speak Cantonese, and most people have a knowledge of English.
-But not to worry, the majority of signs, wayfinding and menus are in both English and Chinese since they are the official languages.
+But not to worry, most signs, wayfinding and menus are in English and Chinese since they are the official languages.
 English is widely used in the workplace and business sectors.

 As for being a solo female traveller in Hong Kong, it is very safe to wander around the city whether it is day or night.
 Crime is not prevalent in the city.
 But still, practice your safety precautions at all times.
 Most people mind their own business.
 They may look at you but purely because they are curious about where you are from and not coming from malicious intent.

-Hong Kong is a very international city where many expats work, and millions of tourists visit each year.
-The feel of multiculturalism is very apparent especially if you are on Hong Kong Island.
+Hong Kong is an international city where many ex-pats work, and millions of tourists visit each year.
+The feeling of multiculturalism is very apparent especially if you are on Hong Kong Island.
 So no matter what your background or ethnicity, you will fit in no matter what, even if you are a solo female traveller.

 Most people will spend between two to five days in Hong Kong.
 It all depends on the budget.
 Hong Kong has one of the highest cost of living in the world and this affect accommodation costs, which is a bulk of your travel budget.
 But no matter how much you can spend, there is always something to do for every budget level.